-Historically, hats have been worn not only for protection in cold, wet weather, from sunshine, or wind and safety, but also religious and other ceremonies, identification of belonging to a societal or professional group.
+Historically, hats served not only for protection in cold, wet weather, from sunshine, or wind and safety, but also for religious and other ceremonies, identification of belonging to a societal or professional group.
 Hats have represented authority and power as well as the degree thereof.
 For instance, a greater height of the crown indicated a higher rank of the wearer than a lower height.
-Just think of the mitres worn by a bishop vs. what a priest wears.
+Just think of the miters of a bishop vs. that of a priest.

 Of course, it is hard to pin-point when the first hat was made.
 The Venus of Willendorf dated to be made between 25,000 and 28,000 BC seems to wear a woven hat.
-The frozen man (Ötzi) who was found in a glacier in the Alps between Italy and Austria, wore a stiched bearskin cap tied with a strap.
-His body was dated to be there since 3250 BC.
+The frozen man (Ötzi) who fell into a crevasse in a glacier in the Alps between Italy and Austria around 3250 BC, wore a stitched bearskin cap tied with a strap.
 So far the oldest picture of a hat is a 3200 BC tomb painting found in Thebes, Egypt.
 It features a man with a conical straw hat for sun protection of the shaved head.
-Farther north, in Demark, the Tollund Man found in a bog wore a pointed wool cap with a sheepskin thong to be fastened under the chin.
+Farther north in Demark, the Tollund Man found in a bog wore a pointed wool cap with a sheepskin thong to be fastened under the chin.
 His death was dated to around 400 BC.

 The Greek petasos had a brim.
-In the Mediterranian region, younger artifacts documented vase-like versions of the Eqyptian conical one.
-In the Greek and Roman Emipres, concial and round pieces were worn by actors.
-In those times, a hat was a sign of liberty.
-Thus, slaves were given the pileus – a simple skull-like cap upon letting them free.
-After Nero‘s death, it became common to wear hats everyday.
+In the Mediterranean region, younger artifacts documented vase-like versions of the Egyptian conical one.
+Actors wore conical and round pieces during the Greek and Roman Empires because, a hat signalized liberty.
+A reason for this association was that slaves received the pileus – a simple skull-like cap upon letting them free.
+After Nero‘s death, wearing hats everyday became common.

 The first felt hats are attributed to St. Clement back in 800 AD.
 In Germany, hats appeared not before 1000 AD.
 Men wore structured head toppers indicating their profession and rank.
 In Saxonia, the Sachsenhut was a straw version.

-Various laws existed that prescribed who was allowed to wear which type of clothing.
+Various sumptuary laws prescribed who could wear which type of clothing.
 According to the 1215 Fourth Council of the Lateran, for instance, Jews had to wear the usually yellow, either pointed or square Judenhut.
 The church decreed that women must cover their hair.
-Thus, women donned simple scarves to elaborated hennins depending on the societal status of their husbands.
+Therefore, women donned simple scarves to elaborated hennins depending on the societal status of their husbands.
 In 1356, the women of Speyer and Straßburg were even prohibited to don their long hair down.

-In the 14th, the gugel showed up, followed by the barret in the 15the century.
+In the 14th, the gugel showed up, followed by the barret in the 15th century.

 In the late 16th century, men wore conical pieces with wide brim in Germany and Switzerland.
 Women’s headgear started to get structure.
-In the 17th century, peacock feathers served as adorment on flappy hats.
+Starting in the 17th century, peacock feathers served as adornment on flappy hats.

 In Europe, the tricore was popular among men (see photo above).
-The brim of this piece was flapped up on the sides and the back leading to a triangle shape.
-Today the tricore is still worn in the left Rhineland by the male members of carnival clubs.
+This piece had a brim flapped up on the sides and in the back leading to a triangle shape.
+Today, male members of carnival clubs still wear the tricore during the carnival season (November 11 to ash Wednesday) in the left Rhineland.
 This tradition goes back to the French occupation.
-The only female to wear the tricore is the Tanzmarie.
-She dances the entire time along the more than 4 miles (6.5 km) long parade route 6.5 km of the Rosenmontagzug (name of the parade) to the music of her club’s band.
+The only female to wear the tricore is the Tanzmarie (dancing Mary).
+She dances the entire time along the more than 4 miles (6.5 km) long parade route 6.5 km of the Rosenmontagszug (rose Monday parade) to the music of her club’s band.